-Code Description PLO1 Demonstrate a critical awareness of the impact and influence evidence-informed policy has, and continues to have, on professional practice in policing, counter-terrorism studies and security studies.
+Code Description PLO1 Demonstrate a critical awareness of the impact and influence evidence-informed policy has, and continues to have, on professional practice in security management.
 PLO2 Undertake and present scholarly work.
 PLO3 Understand the ethical implications of policing related enquiries and show sensitivity to values and interests, to identify and take account of normative and moral positions.
-PLO4 Recognise the relevance of the study of security studies to the wider discipline of international relations.
-PLO5 Show sensitivity to diversity issues and competing interests in security studies and International relations.
+PLO4 Recognise the relevance of the study of security management to the wider discipline of security and policing studies.
+PLO5 Show sensitivity to diversity issues and competing interests in security management.
 PLO6 Demonstrate the capacity to work independently and with others to professional standards, and display higher skill levels in the subject areas.
 PLO7 Select effective information collection methods and use the most appropriate analytical tools.
-PLO8 Articulate arguments and conclusions based on evidence and that are subject to a well- developed critical appraisal and imaginative judgement.
-PLO9 Present information in various formats and for different audiences.
-PLO10 Collaborate and co-operate in working with others to investigate questions or issues relating to security studies, policing studies and international relations.
+PLO8 Articulate arguments and conclusions based on evidence and that are subject to a well-developed critical appraisal and imaginative judgement.

-Code Description PLO11 Prioritise time to work to strict deadlines.
-PLO12 Demonstrate a critical appreciation of the influences and drivers of policy and practice change in the broad areas of security studies.
+Code Description PLO9 Present information in various formats and for different audiences.
+PLO10 Collaborate and co-operate in working with others to investigate questions or issues relating to Counter-terrorism studies, policing, and security studies.
+PLO11 Prioritise time to work to strict deadlines.
+PLO12 Demonstrate a critical appreciation of the influences and drivers of policy and practice change in the broad areas of security management.
 PLO13 Communicate effectively in both verbal and written forms.
 PLO14 Use ICT to access contemporary sources of information.
 PLO15 Apply numerical skills to cases involving a quantitative dimension.
 Teaching, learning and assessment methods used to enable outcomes to be achieved and demonstrated.
-PLO16 Demonstrate a critical understanding of the research designs, methodological choices, and validity of sources of empirical research and good/best practice guidance that seek to analyse and measure the performance of counter-terrorism interventions.
+PLO16 Demonstrate a critical understanding of the research designs, methodological choices, and validity of sources of empirical research and good/best practice guidance that seek to analyse and measure the performance of security management interventions.
 PLO17 Show how the boundaries of knowledge are extended through the production of a research-informed critical commentary that advances innovative practice development or serves to enhance the understanding of the need to develop greater efficiencies and enhanced performance in professional practice.
 PLO18 Use problem solving skills - show imagination and flexibility in seeking solutions to problems.
-PLO19 Apply major theories and concepts to the study of security studies.
-PLO20 Independently engage with the subject literature, analyse and assess it to support critical and normative judgements within security studies and theories with relevant evidence and structured argument.
+PLO19 Apply major theories and concepts to the study of security management.
+PLO20 Independently engage with the subject literature, analyse and assess it to support critical and normative judgements on counter-terrorism issues and theories with relevant evidence and structured argument.
 PLO21 Identify a range of research strategies and methods and reflexively assess the merits of each.
 PLO22 Demonstrate the skills necessary to plan, conduct and report a research project.